apognu/gocal/README.md

 ### Strict mode

 By default, any error in parsing an event will result in the whole feed being aborted altogether (this includes missing or invalid attributes).
-You can change strict mode's behavior by changing the `StrictMode` attribute of the `Gocal` struct, with the following behavior:
+You can change strict mode's behavior by changing the `Strict.Mode` attribute of the `Gocal` struct, with the following behavior:

  * `StrictModeFailFeed` - **default**, abort parsing of the whole feed
  * `StrictModeFailEvent` - skip the current event